-✓ APPROVE OTHER
+V A APPROVE OTHER

-▼ RECOMMENDATION OF CNTY ADMINISTRATOR
+R RECOMMENDATION OF C NTY ADMINISTRATOR 🗌 RECOMMENDATION OF BOARD COMMITTEE

-Action of Board On: 04/16/2019 APPROVED AS RECOMMENDED OTHER
+Action n of Board On: 04/28/2020 APPROVED AS RECOMMENDED OTHER

 Clerks Notes:

 VOTE OF SUPERVISORS

 AYE: John Gioia, District I Supervisor Candace Andersen, District II Supervisor Diane Burgis, District III Supervisor Karen Mitchoff, District IV Supervisor Federal D. Glover, District V Supervisor I hereby certify that this is a true and correct copy of an action taken and entered on the minutes of the Board of Supervisors on the date shown.
-ATTESTED: April 16, 2019 David Twa, County Administrator and Clerk of the Board of Supervisors By: Stacey M. Boyd, Deputy
+ATTESTED: April 28, 2020 David Twa, County Administrator and Clerk of the Board of Supervisors By: June McHuen, Deputy

-Contact: Nancy Wein,
+act: Nancy Wein, 313.2275

-SB1 increased several taxes and fees to raise over \$5 billion annually in new transportation revenues.
+revenues.
 SB1 also includes inflationary adjustments in the revenue to local agencies so that the purchasing power of the funds does not decrease as it has in the past.
-SB1 prioritizes funding towards maintenance and rehabilitation and safety improvements on state highways, local streets and roads, and bridges and to improve the state's trade corridors, transit, and active transportation facilities.
+SB1 prioritizes funding towards maintenance, rehabilitation and safety improvements on state highways, local streets and roads, and bridges and to improve the state's trade corridors, transit, and active transportation facilities.

-SB1 Funds were available to cities and counties starting in FY 2017/2018 and are comprised of two parts-an increase in the original gas tax revenue that local agencies have been receiving for years and Road Maintenance and Rehabilitation Account (RMRA) program funds.
-The California State Association of Counties (CSAC) has provided an estimate of the total revenues the County can expect from this transportation bill, including the total estimated revenue for RMRA program funds.
-CSAC estimates the County will receive about \$39.3 million in total transportation funding in FY 2019/2020 with the help of SB1, which is almost double what the County received just a few years ago.
-Approximately \$14.2 million of that amount is from the RMRA program.
+SB1 Funds were available to cities and counties starting in FY 2017/2018 and are comprised of two parts - an increase in the annual gas tax revenue that local agencies have historically been receiving and a new funding source called Road Maintenance and Rehabilitation Account (RMRA) program funds.
+The California State Association of Counties (CSAC) annually provides an estimate of the total gas tax revenues the County can expect to see from transportation bill, including the total estimated revenue from RMRA program funds.
+CSAC estimates the County will receive about \$41.7 million in total transportation funding for FY 20/21 from SB1, approximately double what the County received just a few years ago.
+About \$16.4 million of that amount is from the RMRA program.
 This amount will continue to grow in future years with the built-in inflationary index.

-SB1 emphasizes the importance of accountability and transparency in the delivery of

-California's transportation programs.
+SB1 emphasizes the importance of accountability and transparency in the delivery of California's transportation programs.
 Therefore, in order to be eligible for RMRA funding, state statute requires cities and counties to provide basic RMRA project reporting to the California Transportation Commission (CTC).

 Prior to receiving an apportionment of RMRA funds from the State Controller in a fiscal year, a city or county must submit to the CTC a list of projects proposed to be funded with these funds.
-All projects proposed to receive funding must be reviewed and approved by the applicable city council or county board of supervisors at a regular public meeting.
+All projects proposed to receive funding must be reviewed and approved by the applicable city council or county board of supervisors at a public meeting.